jarviscanada/jarvis_data_eng_DavidTrumble/core_java/grep/README.md

 ```

 # Implemenation
 This project is an implementation of the Linux grep command using grep application in Java.
-There are two main implementations: JavaGrepImp and JavaGrepLambdaImp.

-JavaGrepImp.java
+- JavaGrepImp.java

         List<String> matchedLines = new ArrayList<>();
         List<File> listedFiles = listFiles(getRootPath());